Last update: August 25th, 2022.

 (By the way, many, many amateur players have told me that they don’t remember their thoughts after they played a game.
 So for those people I always give comments during a game. )

-Pros review their game 3, 4, 5 hours or 8 hours if they have time.
-Top pros review their games until they are satisfied.
+Pros review their game 4, 6 or 8 hours if they have time.
+Top pros review their games days and weeks until they are satisfied.

 Amateurs, of course, don’t have to review one game for many hours.
 And if you review the most important part just for 15 minutes, that will be wonderful.